 For many years, clinicians spoke and wrote in pejorative terms about patients diagnosed with the disorder as “the bane of my existence,” “a run for my money,” “exhausting,” or “treatment rejecting.”
 In fact, professionals have often declined to work with people diagnosed with BPD.
 This rejection by professionals, which has seemed at times almost phobic, has spanned many decades.

-The literature often refers to BPD patients as manipulative, treatment resistant, raging, or malignant, they conclude.
+The literature repeatedly refers to BPD patients as manipulative, treatment resistant, raging, or malignant, they conclude.

 BPD stigma spreads outside clinical settings.
-Within seconds of searching online, stigmatizing or misleading articles, posts and videos are all over the screen.
-The term “borderline personality” is often incorrectly used to describe violent, harsh, dangerous or “crazy” individuals.
-In multiple horror-movies, such as “Fatal Attraction,” the portrayal of Alex has been described as a borderline personality.
+Within seconds of searching online, stigmatizing or misleading articles, posts, and videos take over the screen.
+The term “borderline personality” is often wrongly used to describe violent, harsh, dangerous or “crazy” individuals in media or news reports.

 One of the first books I skimmed for a college research paper on BPD was no different.
 Largely quoted on one of the pages read, “I have never met a borderline patient that I actually liked.”